Preliminary Exam Procedures and Guidelines

 - 1 professor/primary reader in each minor field.

+A maximum of 6 committee members is allowed.
 At least 3 members of the committee must be faculty members in the Graduate Program in Religion unless otherwise approved by the DGS.

 Prior to the examination, the doctoral committee will receive the following Examination Procedures summary.

 When you begin preparation for the preliminary exams, you must create a reading list in consultation with your primary advisor and other committee members.
 Some fields have

 such a list from which you may make selections.

 - The book list provides the material for which you are responsible and from which exam questions will be taken.

 - It is your responsibility to make sure that all committee members have seen and approved the book list before taking exams.

 In some fields, you are required to write your own exam questions (usually along with composing a book list).
 In most fields, faculty members write them for you.